 - Legal Evidence.
 Your security incident report is admissible in court as evidence.
 Accurate and thorough SIRs help victims prove what happened to them in court, and it helps support law enforcement.

 - Insurance Claims.
 If you are aware of an incident but don’t report it, you may be denied insurance coverage.
 Completing your reports in real-time not only makes sure you get all the details right, but it can also help ensure you will be covered by insurance.

 - Legal Protection for Officers and Security Teams.
 Security incident reports help to limit the liability of security teams.
 And SIRs make it easier for security directors to make policy decisions and changes to improve protection and service to their clients.

 - Your Business Reputation.
 Regularly and accurately completing Incident reports is a best practice to show your professionalism and dedication to safety, the law, and the integrity of your organization.
 Taking them seriously is a great way to build and maintain your business’ reputation, which will help you with hiring and retention.

 This goes all the way back to security guard training 101, but make sure that when you’re writing your incident report you’re only including the facts.

 Your job is to observe and report the incident as you saw or experienced it.
 The proper authorities will take care of the investigative work when needed.

-Incident Report Software
+Utilize Security Incident Reporting Software

-If your company is currently using written incident reports, talk to your supervisor about the possibility of using a more efficient tool like Silvertrac.
+If your company is currently using pen & paper written incident reports, talk to your supervisor about the possibility of using a more efficient tool like Silvertrac.